 The goal of collaborative law is to encourage parties to engage in "problem-solving" rather than "positional" negotiations.
-See ROGER FISHER, WILLIAM URY & BRUCE PATTON, GETTING TO YES: NEGOTIATING AGREEMENT WITHOUT GIVING IN (2d ed.
-1991) [hereinafter GETTING TO YES].
+See ROGER FISHER ET AL., GETTING TO YES: NEGOTIATING AGREEMENT WITHOUT GIVING IN 4-14 (2d ed.
+1991).
 Under a positional approach to negotiation, the parties see the negotiation process as a contest to be won by one side at the expense of the other.
+Id. at 6.
 Parties to positional negotiations often assume an extreme starting position, and make small concessions within their predetermined bargaining range usually in response to concessions made by the other side or threats.
+Id.
 If they do not find a meeting point of agreement between their positions, negotiations break down and litigation ensues.
-Julie McFarlane, The New Lawyer: How Settlement is Transforming the Practice of LAW 81-84 (2007) [hereinafter McFarlane, New Lawyer].
+JULIE MACFARLANE, THE NEW LAWYER: HOW SETTLEMENT IS TRANSFORMING THE PRACTICE OF LAW 81-84 (2007) [hereinafter MACFARLANE, NEW LAWYER].

-In contrast, parties who follow a problem-solving (sometimes called interest-based) approach to negotiation promoted by collaborative law view a dispute as the parties' joint problem that needs to be solved.
+In contrast, parties who follow a problem-solving, or what is sometimes referred to as interest-based, approach to negotiation promoted by collaborative law view a dispute as the parties' joint problem that needs to be solved.
 Carrie Menkel-Meadow, Toward Another View of Legal Negotiation: The Structure of Problem Solving, 31 UCLA L. REV. 754, 759-60 (1984).
-Under this approach, the negotiation process focuses on the parties' underlying "needs, desires, concerns and fears," and not only on the parties' articulated positions.
-GETTING TO YES, supra at 40.
-A problem-solving approach assumes that "[b]ehind opposed positions lie many more shared interests than conflicting ones," and that looking at interests rather than positions is beneficial because "for every interest there usually exist several possible positions that could satisfy it."
+Under this approach, the negotiation process focuses on the parties' underlying "needs, desires, concerns, and fears" and not only on the parties' articulated positions.
+FISHER ET AL., supra, at 40.
+A problem-solving approach assumes that "[b]ehind opposed positions lie shared and compatible interests, as well as conflicting ones," and that looking at interests rather than positions is beneficial because "for every interest there usually exist several possible positions that could satisfy it."
 Id. at 42.
 Accordingly, a problem-solving negotiator focuses on "finding creative solutions that maximize the outcome for both sides."
 Peter Robinson, Contending with Wolves in Sheep's Clothing: A Cautiously Cooperative Approach to Mediation Advocacy, 50 BAYLOR L. REV. 963, 965 (1998).

 Lawyers can and do, of course, encourage clients to engage in problem-solving negotiations without formally labeling the process collaborative law.
-The distinctive feature of collaborative law is, however, the disqualification requirement - the enforcement mechanism that parties create by contract to ensure that problem-solving negotiations actually occur.
-The disqualification requirement enables each party to penalize the other party for unacceptable negotiation behavior if the party who wants to end the collaborative law process is willing to assume the costs of engaging new counsel.
-"Each side knows at the start that the other has similarly tied its own hands by making litigation expensive.
+The distinctive feature of collaborative law is, however, the disqualification requirement-the enforcement mechanism that parties create by contract to ensure that problem-solving negotiations actually occur.
+The disqualification requirement enables each party to penalize the other party for unacceptable negotiation behavior if the party who wants to end the collaborative law process is willing to assume the costs of engaging new counsel. "[E]ach side knows at the start that the other has similarly tied its own hands by making litigation expensive.
 By hiring two Collaborative Law practitioners, the parties send a powerful signal to each other that they truly intend to work together to resolve their differences amicably through settlement."
 Scott R. Peppet, The Ethics of Collaborative Law, 2008 J. DISP.
 RESOL.
 131, 133 (2008) (emphasis in original).

-Because of these mutually agreed upon costs of failure to agree, collaborative law is a modern method of addressing the age old dilemma for parties to a negotiation of assuring that "one's negotiating counterpart is, and will continue to be a true collaborator rather than a 'sharpie.'"
+Because of these mutually agreed upon costs of failure to agree, collaborative law is a modern method of addressing the age old dilemma for parties to a negotiation of assuring that "one's negotiating counterpart is and will continue to be a true collaborator rather than a 'sharpie.'"
 Ted Schneyer, The Organized Bar and the Collaborative Law Movement: A Study in Professional Change, 50 ARIZ.
-L. REV. 290, 327 (2008) [hereinafter Schneyer, Organized Bar and Collaborative Law].
-It solves the age old problem for negotiators of deciding whether to cooperate or compete in a situation where each side does not know the other's intentions and "where the pursuit of self interest by each leads to a poor outcome for all" - the famous "prisoner's dilemma" of game theory.
+L. REV. 289, 327 (2008).
+It solves the age old problem for negotiators of deciding whether to cooperate or compete in a situation where each side does not know the other's intentions and "when the pursuit of self-interest by each leads to a poor outcome for all" -the famous "Prisoner's Dilemma" of game theory.
 ROBERT ALEXROD, THE EVOLUTION OF COOPERATION 7 (1984).